• 289-GET-ZOLD (289-438-9653)

 The school pipeline is the main draw.
 Aurora Grove P.S. and Hartman P.S. are both YRDSB options, Holy Spirit C.E.S. is the Catholic option, and Lester B. Pearson P.S. catches the French Immersion buyers.
 Then everyone feeds into Dr. G.W.
 Williams S.S., which is a Fraser 8.3 out of 10 and runs the IB program.
 So families that prioritize a school path from elementary through to IB at the secondary level are looking at this neighbourhood seriously.

-Q4 had only 9 sales here, making it one of the lower-volume neighbourhoods this quarter.
-The average price came in at $1,071,000, with a median of $955,000.
-SP/LP at 98% on the overall, which is among the tightest in Aurora.
-The story beneath the average is the detached-versus-townhouse split.
-Detached averaged $1,358,000 at 26 days on market.
-Townhouses averaged $890,000 at 110 days on market.
+Q1 had only 6 sales here, making it one of the lower-volume neighbourhoods this quarter.
+The average price came in at $1,131,365, with a median of $1,017,650.
+SP/LP slipped to 95% overall, with detached at 93% — the tight pricing of the fall loosened.
+The split flipped, too: detached averaged $1,351,000 at 44 days on market, while townhouses averaged $912,000, sold at 97% of list, and absorbed every new townhouse listing that surfaced.
 Those are two completely different markets sharing a neighbourhood name.

 Property Types Detached, attached and freehold townhouses, some condo townhouses